icub-tech-iit/documentation/docs/icub_operating_systems/icubos/networking.md

 ## Netplan

-Latest ubuntu uses [NETPLAN](https://netplan.io/) to configure the network, so I setup netplan to create the above network bonding: netplan uses the configuration files it founds in the path
+Latest ubuntu uses [NETPLAN](https://netplan.io/) to configure the network via command line, so I setup netplan to create the above network bonding: netplan uses the configuration files it founds in the path
 ```
 /etc/netplan/
 ```